bSharpCb/mons-builder/README.md

   - 1 dark resist
 - Selects appropriate builds for each Pokémon from a database
 - Outputs a complete team in standard Smogon format
+- Allows users to specify Pokémon to include in the team
+- Allows users to specify Pokémon to exclude from team generation
+- Ensures only one form of Ogerpon is included in a team (following game rules)

 ## Requirements